 Most suits aren’t vegan.
 The most common suit fabrics are made from wool, which of course is not vegan.
 Cashmere (from goats) and Silk (from silkworms) are two more non-vegan fabrics that are often chosen for suits.

 Commonly-used vegan fabrics include linen, cotton, polyester, and rayon.
 This means that vegans have it easy when purchasing lightweight suits for summer, but things get trickier if you are outfitting yourself for colder weather.
+You can buy sport coats made from microsuede, a warm vegan material.

 Buying Vegan Suits Off The Rack